 - Fatigue: A lack of energy or motivation.

 Low Blood Pressure Consequences

 Low blood pressure means that your organs are not getting enough blood and oxygen.
-When your low blood pressure is an emergency, the following severe complications can occur (resource):
+When your low blood pressure is an emergency, the following severe complications can occur (r):